GarrettSocling/ha-floorplan-state-card/README.md

       custom_ui_state_card: floorplan
       floorplan_image: /local/custom_ui/floorplan/floorplan.svg
       entities:
+        - switch.doorbell
         - binary_sensor.front_hallway
         - binary_sensor.hair_salon
         - binary_sensor.kitchen
         - binary_sensor.theatre_room
 ```

 The above example shows the minimum needed to get it working using the defaults.
+It's configured to display a doorbell (i.e. switch) and a bunch of zones in the house (i.e. binary sensors).

 The configuration below is an example of how to further customize the floorplan state card, making use of all the available fields.